 By aerating your lawn, you are alleviating compaction of the soil.
 Compacted soils have excess solid particles per space or volume, preventing proper circulation of water, nutrients and air within the soil.

-The Hecht 5654 Petrol Lawn Aerator is designed for this very purpose, and is powered by a 3.5 HP Hecht 4-stroke engine with an 87cm³ displacement, allowing for easy, cable-free work.
+The Hecht 5654 Petrol Lawn Aerator is designed for this very purpose, and is powered by a Hecht 87cc 4-stroke engine, allowing for easy, cable-free work.
+At maximum engine power of 3600 RPM, it will produce 3.5 HP.
 Its strong, steel chassis is equipped with 18 blades, and the machine comes with a 40-litre collection box attached, helping to clear the lawn of debris as you go.

 So why aerate your lawn?
 If any part of your lawn becomes waterlogged for several hours following heavy rain, you may need to spike the ground to allow the water to drain away.
 Plants suffer from both too much water and not enough, so ensuring your lawn is well aerated will help with your lawn’s health.
 If your lawn gets heavy usage from people, children and pets, the soil underneath will become compacted.
 Moss is also a sign of soil compaction and poor drainage.
 You must remove the moss, aerate and improve the soil, before reseeding any exposed spots.